Deborah E. Southern

 BA, Asian Studies and History

-Whiteness in institutional structures and practices; white privilege; systems of racism and white supremacy; campus racial climate; qualitative methods.
+Whiteness in institutional policy, practices, and programs; white privilege; systems of racism and white supremacy; campus racial equity; qualitative methods.

 Deborah E. Southern is a doctoral student in the Urban Education Policy program at the University of Southern California’s Rossier School of Education.
-Her research interests include whiteness in higher education, structural racial privilege and its reproduction, and white privilege on campus.
+Her research interests include whiteness in institutional practices and programs, racial inequity in higher education, and white privilege on campus.
 Originally from Rochester, New York, Deborah earned an MA in Higher Education at the University of Michigan and a BA in Asian studies and History at Occidental College.

 Research assistant, NSF ASPIRE project with Dr. Julie Posselt, University of Southern California | 2018-Present